-Conclusion: Flaxseed exerts its anti-anxiety effects primarily through CALM3-mediated oxytocin signaling, leveraging calcium-dependent pathways.
+Conclusion: Flaxseed exerts its anti-anxiety effects primarily through CALM3-mediated OXT signaling, leveraging calcium-dependent pathways.
 These findings provide mechanistic evidence supporting flaxseed as a natural anxiolytic and highlight its potential as a dietary intervention for anxiety disorders.

 Type of Study: